 14. Capture a Variety of Shots

-When shooting environmental portraits, it’s important to capture a variety of shots.
+When shooting environmental portraits, it’s important to capture various shots.

 This includes close-up shots, wide shots, and everything in between.

-By capturing a variety of images, you’ll be able to tell a more complete story of your subject and their environment.
+By capturing a variety of images, you can tell a more complete story about your subject and their environment.

 15. Edit Your Images Carefully